KhaledElwazan/world_clock_app/README.md

 # world_clock_app

-This a flutter application used to manage your time zones of preference.
+This flutter application is used to manage your time zones of preference.
 With this app, you can keep up with any time zone you want.

 ## Technologies
 The app was created using: